Circulator Pump Sizing

 Copper Tube Handbook (better)

-The copper Tube Handbook chart 6 will give a bit more accuracy due to using a more accurate pressure loss and ability to choose the proper flow rate.
+The copper Tube Handbook Chart 6 will give a bit more accuracy due to using a more accurate pressure loss and the ability to choose the proper flow rate.
 The B&G rule of thumb does not allow you to choose a different flow rate.
-When using chart 6 you would choose the pipe size, type of the copper tubing K, L, or M and required flow rate.
+When using Chart 6, select the pipe size, type of copper tubing (K, L, or M), and the required flow rate.

 Copper Tube Handbook